 Share Some Love ❤️

-- Combine yeast together with half a cup of warm milk and one tablespoons of sugar.
-Let ingredients rest on a counter for 10 minutes.
+- In a small bowl, combine yeast with half a cup of warm milk and one tablespoon of sugar.
+Let the ingredients rest on the counter for 10 minutes.

-- Add yeast mixture and one cup of flour into the ingredients, in a large bowl.
-Whisk everything together, cover with a towel and let it rest in a warm place for an hour.
+- Add yeast mixture and one cup of flour into the egg mixture.
+Whisk to combine and cover with a towel.
+Set aside to rest in a warm place for an hour.

-- Knead the dough until it is elastic, or at least for 10 minutes.
+- Knead the dough until it turns elastic (at least 10 minutes).